-PERFORMANCE STATISTICS/JOB OUTLOOK
+PERFORMANCE STATISTICS

 Paul Mitchell The School Grand Rapids is a main campus accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
-Each agency requires schools to provide important information regarding outcome rates in the areas of graduation, placement, and licensure; however, each agency requires that we provide outcome rates differently.
-NACCAS requires schools to list the outcome rates for each main campus and all additional campuses as a whole.
-In this case, Paul Mitchell The School Grand Rapids is the only campus; the outcome rates provided are for Paul Mitchell The School Grand Rapids NACCAS requires schools to list the outcome rates also by a related program.
-The U.S. Department of Education requires outcome rates be provided based upon this individual location which is listed below.
-Outcome rates have also been provided for the individual school you are interested in attending.
+NACCAS requires schools to list the outcome rates for the main campus, all additional campuses as a whole, and by related programs.
 If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.

-PAUL MITCHELL THE SCHOOL GRAND RAPIDS PERFORMANCE STATISTICS FOR THE CALENDAR YEAR 2022:
+PAUL MITCHELL THE SCHOOL GRAND RAPIDS PERFORMANCE STATISTICS FOR THE CALENDAR YEAR 2023:

-Graduation Placement Licensure 62.32% 91.43% 100%
+Graduation Placement Licensure 74.03% 84.21% 100%

-2022 PROGRAM RATES:
+2023 PROGRAM RATES:

-Graduation Placement Licensure 62.32% 91.43% 100%
+Graduation Placement Licensure 74.03% 84.21% 100%